mattmaynes2/aria/reports/research/06-CustomDevices.md

 ### Level of Effort

-Due to the need to interface with an LCD display, and because of the large number of components, a custom build of an alarm clock is expected to be more complex than the light switch, so the level of effort is high.
+Due to the need to interface with an LCD display, and because of the large number of components, a custom build of an alarm clock is expected to be more complex than the light switch.
+The level of effort is estimated to be high because of this.

 ### Feature Comparison